 Like a thriving coral reef, a healthy brain is the product of millions of tiny units and connections.
 Every minute of the day you’re making choices that either strengthen that network or tear it down.
 Exercise, sleep and a nutritious diet have a big impact on brain health, but many brain-boosting behaviors take less than a minute a day.

 Over time, these small acts can make a big impact on your brain health.
-If you’re interested in learning more, sign up here and you’ll receive a special invitation to our upcoming course, Habits for Brain Health.
+If you’re interested in learning more, check out our groundbreaking new course, Tiny Habits for Brain Health.
+This course combines the Tiny Habits method with powerful, practical recipes for keeping your brain sharp now and throughout your life.

 If only your brain could get a sunburn.